Gaurav-Kumar-Singh-CS/Capgemini-Training/README.md

 # Capgemini-Training
-This repository contains the solution set of different modules in Capgemini training.
+This repository contains the solution set of different modules in Capgemini full-stack training.